hungcq/knowledge-repo/IT/aws/solution-architect-associate/storage.md

 - Hardware appliance:
   - Provide on-premises virtualization
   - Can be bought on amazon

-## Transfer family
+## Transfer Family
-- Fully managed service for file transfer into & out of S3 using FTP/SFTP/FTPS
+- Fully managed service for file transfer into & out of S3/EFS using FTP/SFTP/FTPS
 - Cost:
   - Per provisioned endpoint/hour
   - Data transfer in GB
-- Flow: FTP client -> Route 53 (optional) -> transfer family -> S3/EFS (via IAM role)
+- Flow: FTP client -> Route 53 (optional) -> Transfer Family -> S3/EFS (via IAM role)
 ## Data sync
 - Move large data into/out of:
   - On premise/other cloud to AWS: need agent